Agia Paraskevi: Geography

 Agia Paraskevi is situated near the northern edge of the forested Hymettus mountain range, 9 km northeast of Athens city center.
 The municipality has an area of 7.935 km2.
 The built-up area of Agia Paraskevi is continuous with those of the neighboring Cholargos, Chalandri and Gerakas.
 Besides the central area around the Agia Paraskevi Square, Agia Paraskevi consists of 7 districts: Kontopefko, Nea Zoi, Tsakos, Stavros, Aigiannis, Pefkakia and Paradeisos.
 The National Center of Scientific Research Demokritos, which hosts the sole nuclear reactor in Greece, is situated in Agia Paraskevi.
 It is also home of the Greek Ministry of Agriculture.

 The main thoroughfare is Mesogeion Avenue, which connects Agia Paraskevi with central Athens.
-The eastern beltway Motorway 64 passes through the southeastern part of the municipality.
+The eastern beltway A62 motorway passes through the southeastern part of the municipality.
 The municipality is served by several metro stations and a suburban railway station, located in adjacent municipalities.

 History

 Agia Paraskevi was part of the community of Chalandri until 1931, when it became a separate community.
 It became a municipality in 1963.
 Formerly a farmers' village, it experienced much suburban development since the 1950s.

-In 1993, there was considerable opposition from inhabitants of the suburb to the construction of the Hymettus ring road (Motorway 64).
-The ring road was to form a major highway on the mountainside linked directly to the Motorway 6, and the construction of both motorways were to commence immediately.
+In 1993, there was considerable opposition from inhabitants of the suburb to the construction of the A62 Hymettus Ring Road.
+The ring road was to form a major highway on the mountainside linked directly to the A6, and the construction of both motorways were to commence immediately.
 The realization that this plan would demand the felling of a considerable number of trees, as well as spurring an increase in noise pollution, predictably aroused the opposition of the local population, who requested a different solution: a covered road.
 However, the government would not reverse the decision and, in fact, sent bulldozers to the mountainside.
 This led to a riot in April, 1993.
 Thousands of people traveled up the mountainside and faced the bulldozers, forcing the drivers to leave.
 At length police arrived and managed to force the demonstrators off the site; eventually the construction of the two highways began, and was completed in 2001.
 The road was covered only at a small section, that running over the Deree College.